tomakita/RetroCheck/example/README.md

 	// This is a dependency of the system under test.
 It's where the status (logged in
 	// or not) of users is stored. private MemcachedClient memcached = new XMemcachedClient("localhost",11211);
+	// This is also a dependency of the system under test.
+It's an object that's used to
-	// This is an object that the tests use to send HTTP requests to the system under test. private TestAppClient testAppClient = new TestAppClient();
+	// send HTTP requests to the UserStatusService. private TestAppClient testAppClient = new TestAppClient();

 	UserStatusServiceTests() throws IOException {}